-Fifty-percent of the estimated funds available (\$162,553) will be allocated to the Noncompetitive Rapid Rehousing Set-

-Aside.
-Within this allocation pool, the HAP will select up to two projects to receive a portion of these funds exclusively for Rapid Rehousing (RR) projects.
+Fifty-percent of the estimated funds available (\$151,867) will be allocated to the Noncompetitive Rapid Rehousing Set-Aside.
+Within this allocation pool, the H4H will select one all the funds or two projects to receive a portion of these funds exclusively for Rapid Rehousing (RR) projects.
 HCD will administer these contracts with providers.
 Applicants will need to complete the HCD ESG non-competitive application in eCivis, and are responsible for meeting all HCD ESG NOFA timelines, which are separate from this RFA.